|Education||University of Zimbabwe|

-|Known for||Being Zimra Commissioner General|
+|Known for||Being the Zimbabwe Revenue Authority (ZIMRA) Commissioner General|

-Mazani holds a Bachelor’s degree in Business Studies from the University of Zimbabwe and a Masters degree in Economic, Public Policy and Taxation from the National University of Japan.
+Mazani holds a Bachelor’s degree in Business Studies from the University of Zimbabwe and a Masters degree in Economic, Public Policy and Taxation from the Yokohama National University of Japan.

 Faith Mazani has over 35 years’ experience in revenue administration covering direct and indirect taxes, having served at senior management levels in different administrations in Southern Africa.
 Faith was appointed the Commissioner General of the Zimbabwe Revenue Authority (ZIMRA) in February 2018 and will be leaving the organisation on 31 January 2021 to rejoin the International Monetary Fund.
 Before her appointment as the ZIMRA commissioner general, she was the regional revenue administration advisor for the International Monetary Fund (IMF) Regional Technical Assistance Center (RTAC) for West Africa, based in Ghana (AFRITAC West 2) an organisation she will be rejoining in 2021.